skinnybeans/python-cli/README.md

-# argparse
+# cli

-testing how to call functions based on subparser commands issued
+* how to set up a python app with cli
+* how to install a package that can be run from the shell

 ## install the package